-45. Brendan Lane was seconded by Rio Tinto to act TRQ's Vice-President, Operations and Development from February 1, 2016 until his departure in or (...) about June of 2019.
-As Vice-President, Operations and Development of TRQ, Lane was responsible for

-- monitoring and reviewing the underground development of Oyu Tolgoi.
+- 45. Brendan Lane was seconded by Rio Tinto to act TRQ's Vice-President, Operations and Development from February 1, 2016 until his departure in or after March of 2019.
+As Vice-President, Operations and Development of TRQ, Lane was responsible for monitoring and reviewing the underground development of Oyu Tolgoi.
 At all times relevant to this action, Lane was a NEO of TRQ; - 46.
 In his capacity as Vice-President, Operations and Development, Lane made statements alleged to contain misrepresentations on TRQ's conference calls held on August 1, 2018 and November 2, 2018; - 47.
-At all times relevant to this action, Lane was a member of TRQ's Disclosure Committee, which was responsible for overseeing TRQ's disclosure practices; - 47.1 From before the start of the Class Period until his departure, Lane was a member of the Technical Committee, which also included Quellmann and Soirat. - 48.
+At all times relevant to this action, Lane was a member of TRQ's Disclosure Committee, which was responsible for overseeing TRQ's disclosure practices; - 48.
 From 2013 to January 2017, Lane was the Minera Escondida Limiteada and Grasberg Finance Director at Rio Tinto (Copper & Diamonds), and he previously held other positions at Rio Tinto.
 At all times relevant to this action, Colton was not "independent" from Rio Tinto, as defined under applicable securities regulations;